ahounsou-test/blog-development-using-django/README.md

 # blog-development-using-django

-A Blog create using django.
+A blog created using django.
-A api that allow blog use to interact with the blog create using the django rest framework.
+An api that allow blog user to interact with the blog created using the django rest framework.